shepherdp/dymondmyn/README.md

 # dymondmyn
-An extendsible command line / gui tool for general tasks
+An extensible command line / gui tool for general tasks